jaxolv/universities/README.md

 # Universities

-Application for avaliation to the team Bis2Bis E-Commerce.
+App for avaliation to the team Bis2Bis E-Commerce.

 ## Installation